 Headliners: Craig Richards, Ben UFO, Ricardo Villalobos, Seth Troxler

 Few festivals – if any – make as remarkable an impression after only one edition as Houghton.
 Curated by British electronic music veteran Craig Richards and produced by another firm favourite Gottwood, the festival's debut won praise on basically all counts – lineup, scheduling, sound quality, location, atmosphere.
 Let's hope they can keep it up.

 Cocoon In The Park

-The great name of Cocoon has been visiting Leeds' Temple Newsam (former host of V Festival and then Leeds Festival) for seven years now, with a generous genre-palette representing more than just the brand's trance roots.
-'Ibiza in Yorkshire' doesn't quite do it, but it sounds catchy enough…
+The great name of Cocoon has been visiting Leeds' Temple Newsam (former host of V Festival and then Leeds Festival) for eight years now, with a generous genre-palette representing more than just the brand's trance roots.
+'Ibiza in Yorkshire' doesn't quite do it, but it sounds catchy enough.

 Beautifully tucked away inside Bygrave Wood, Farr Festival transforms the magical woodland into an electronic haven, taking festival-goers on a journey through house and techno to their utopia of the freshest electronic sounds in the scene today.

 Mixed into this adventure are film screenings, fairground rides and other mysteries, hidden away amongst the forest.